-With all those advantages, the Pro V1 is one of the best golf balls on the market by any measure.
+With all those advantages, the Pro V1 is one of the best golf balls for beginners by any measure.
 Because of that, it’s our top choice for beginning golfers.
 However, here are a couple of things to think about before you make a purchase.

 First, quality comes at a high price.
 The Pro V1 is very expensive compared to other balls, and if you’re like me and shagging a couple of balls into the trees every round, that cost can add up quickly.

 In addition, because the Pro V1 is for the best players, it’s not as forgiving as other balls.
 So if you’re someone who wants to understand where you can improve, it’s a great ball.
 But if you’re easily discouraged by misswings, maybe consider another option.